FredrikNoren/ungit/PLUGINS.md

    Each component can have multiple views as exampled [here](https://github.com/FredrikNoren/ungit/tree/master/components/dialogs).

 * CSS for Component

-   In above example, `staging.less` file will be compiled to `staging.css` and it will be imported into ungit.
-But in order for this to work, one must include `staging.less` file to grunt's less job in [Gruntfile.js](https://github.com/FredrikNoren/ungit/blob/master/Gruntfile.js) file
+   css file can be easily defined per components and in above example we can see that `staging.less` file is compiled into `staging.css` via grunt job.
+If you are using less file please modify [Gruntfile.js](https://github.com/FredrikNoren/ungit/blob/master/Gruntfile.js) file to include new less file.

 * JS for Component